winery/winery/docs/dev/Configurationmanagment.md

 the resource folder.

 ## Adding new Features
-To add a new feature to the configuration one has to simply add it hierarchically under the features tab in the winery.yml file.
+To add a new feature to the configuration one has to simply add it hierarchically under the features tab in the winery.yml file cf. Figure 1.
 This has to be done both in the winery.yml file in the filesystem and in the default configuration winery.yml file in the resources folder.

 ```yaml